Best ISP Practices: While Connecting to an Internet Exchange

 Note : The above article was created for internal sharing but due to feedback from friends and family we are publishing it here.
 We urge you to follow the WHO website for accurate and UpToDate information. https://www.who.int/emergencies/diseases/novel-coronavirus-2019

-For How Long Will The Internet Hold Firm?
+How Long Will The Internet Remain Reliable?

 The digital divide must be eliminated so that all communities can in future unlock access to information, digital communication tools, and digital content in general.